dlueth/qoopido.demand/README.md

-> **If you would like to support this project feel free to star or fork it, or both.
-By doing so it will be easier to get it into some of the usual CDNs :)**
+> **If you would like to support this project feel free to star or fork it, or both :)**

 > And if you like it and want to help even more, spread the word as well!

 # Qoopido.demand
 Qoopido.demand is a modular, flexible, localStorage caching and totally async JavaScript module loader with a promise like interface.
 All these features come in a tiny package of **<5kB minified and gzipped**.

-Qoopido.demand originated from my daily use of require.js for my Qoopido.js library.
-Caused by the nature of the library (modular/atomic modules, no concatenation) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring requests.
+Qoopido.demand originated from my daily use of require.js for my Qoopido.nucleus library.
+Caused by the nature of the library (modular/atomic modules, no concatenation) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring loads.
 Sadly enough there was no solution combining the advantages of both - until now.

 You will find a benchmark on the official [site](http://demand.qoopido.com) and some more demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
 Just open your developer console and remember to clear your localStorage :)

 ## Key features in detail
 - promise like interface (no native promise support required)
 - any loaded module can be cached in localStorage for blazingly fast performance
-- cache will be validated against a version, modules URL and/or an expiration timeout
+- cache will be validated against version number, modules URL and/or an expiration timeout
 - allows per module setting of cache parameters
 - manual cache invalidation (if necessary)
 - state information and actual value are kept separate in localStorage for faster access